 Three Phases of Ride Sharing

-- Phase 2 – a driver has accepted a ride request but has no passenger in the vehicle (the driver is en-route to pick up the rider)
+- Phase 2 – A driver has accepted a ride request but has no passenger in the vehicle, i.e. the driver is en route to pick up the rider.

-The question (and confusion) arises from what is a livery?
+The question (and confusion) arises from trying to figure out what is a livery?
 Transporting a passenger is usually considered a livery, but what about having the app turned on or driving to pick up a passenger?
-It is unclear but provisions have been made to deal with these questions.
+It not always clear, but provisions have been made to deal with these questions.

 Phase 1 – How is that handled?

 Not all insurance companies are happy about providing this coverage.
-The insurance industry is heavily regulated.
-Coverage language has to be written and submitted to the New York State Department of Financial Services (DFS) for approval.
-Also any rates a carrier wants to charge has to go through the same regulatory approval process.
-This process is time consuming and 12 months is not uncommon.
+The insurance industry is heavily regulated and coverage language has to be written and submitted to the New York State Department of Financial Services (DFS) for approval.
+Also, any rates a carrier wants to charge must go through the same regulatory approval process.
+This process is time-consuming and often takes as long as 12 months.
 Coverage clarity is not immediate in New York State because this process has not begun.

 The status today

-The authorization for TNCs to operate in New York State came about very quickly.
-Insurance companies have not had time to determine their position on the issue (even though they are dealing with this issue in 40 other states – but all have unique requirements) and they have certainly not had the time to create policy language or clear exclusions and get them approved.
-The result is that we are dealing with a personal automobile insurance product containing exclusion for livery activity without any ability modify or clarify the intent of the policy.
+Because the authorization for TNCs to operate in New York State came about very quickly, insurance companies have not had time to determine their position on the issue (even though they are dealing with this issue in 40 other states – but each has unique requirements) and they have certainly not had the time to create specific policy language or clear exclusions and get them approved by regulators.
+The result is that drivers and insurance companies are dealing with a personal automobile insurance product containing exclusion for livery activity without any ability to modify or clarify the intent of the policy.